CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 for e,v in w:
     print("Event:",e)

-    if e == "Input":
-        print("The sg.Input was changed!")
+    if e == "Input":    # Check if the input caused the event print("The sg.Input was changed!")

 ### After window was closed ###
 ```
-What precisely causes the event is pretty obvious in my opinion.
+What precisely causes the event for an element is pretty obvious in my opinion.

 Examples:
 - For `sg.Input`, it's caused by changing the input.